Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/general/config-auth.rst

 following situations:

 * You run multiple server and want to share the permissions across all servers.
-* You want to use SP-Webmin
+* You want to use `SP-Webmin <http://github.com/necavi/SP-Webmin>`_ for advanced multi-server management.

 .. todo::